-Galen College of Nursing’s Community Relations Liaison and Education Consultant Nancy Maebius, Ph.D., MSN, BSN, R.N., who has 50 years of experience in medical-surgical nursing, maternal child nursing, education, and clinical research, was recently among the 50 visionary leaders who were celebrated at the UT Health San Antonio School of Nursing’s 50th anniversary luncheon.
+Community Relations Liaison and Education Consultant Nancy Maebius, Ph.D., MSN, BSN, R.N., who has 50 years of experience in medical-surgical nursing, maternal child nursing, education, and clinical research, is among the visionary leaders who were celebrated at the UT Health San Antonio School of Nursing’s 50th-anniversary luncheon.
 The St. Louis native was one of four founding faculty members in 1969 and served on the faculty until 1977.

-Maebius and the other honorees were presented with a crystal award.
+Maebius was among the 50 honorees who were presented with a crystal award.
 The winners also were featured in a video and toast at the end of the celebration.

 “This award has great meaning.
 It’s one of the greatest honors that I’ve received,” she said.
 “Reflecting back on my 50 years in nursing education and research, I appreciate the significance of nursing education’s historic past, our current successes and look forward to the future.”

 According to the luncheon’s booklet, Celebrating Our Legacy, Dean of the School of Nursing Dr. Eileen Breslin stated, “What a joy it is to celebrate the UT Health San Antonio School of Nursing’s 50 anniversary!
 The school was founded in 1969 under the leadership of Dr. Margretta Styles and four faculty members.
 Because of their vision and dedication to the School of Nursing, we now celebrate a half-century of excellence in education, discovery, and care.”